DayCon, February 18 at Rona Banquet Hall

 “H.G.
 Wells wrote the first miniatures gaming rules, called Little Wars.”
 Randy Miller says enthusiastically, even manically.

-The event Randy had been working on for the better part of a year, DayCon Game Day 2017, was about to finally go down, and he had reached the point in convention preparation where he was ready to drop knowledge about mini gaming.
+The event Randy had been working on for the better part of a year, DayCon Game Day 2017, was about to finally go down, and he had reached the point in convention prep where the only thing he could do was liberally spout factoids about mini gaming.